Hey there, we noticed you didn't complete your Wholesale Suite purchase.

 WooCommerce homepage reviews

 The more reviews that you include, the more trustworthy your WooCommerce homepage will seem.
-Likewise, if you have the space to include reviews that go into detail about your service or products, they might have a bigger impact on customer trust.
+Likewise, if you can include detailed reviews of your products, they might have a bigger impact on customer trust.

 • Security badges